Course Catalog

 5 units

 Further development of intermediate-level oral and written skills through study of vocabulary and structures.
 Students also read and discuss a French or Francophone play.
-Prerequisite(s): FREN 4 or placement by interview.
+Prerequisite(s): FREN 4 or placement by assessment.
 (General Education Code(s): CC.)

 FREN 6